World Boxing News looks at how Mike Tyson and Floyd Mayweather dominate the sport’s paid platform as the kings of Pay Per View.

-Following Tyson’s new entry in an exhibition with Roy Jones Jr. last November, ‘The Baddest Man on the Planet’ joins Mayweather on five apiece.
+Following Tyson’s new entry in an exhibition with Roy Jones Jr., ‘The Baddest Man on the Planet’ joins Mayweather on five apiece.

 Trimming the list to ten, Mayweather would hold a slender lead by four to three.
 All due to a tenth place sharing three ways on 1.6m buys.

-Back in 2016, two of UFC cracked the all-time top ten for revenue generated from household sales.
+In 2016, two UFC events cracked the all-time top ten for revenue generated from household sales.
 Something boxing had only managed to do once in the previous three years.

 FLOYD MAYWEATHER PPV ERA

-Floyd Mayweather vs. Manny Pacquiao, the record-holder, was a long-awaited contest that blew all records out of the water.
+Floyd Mayweather vs. Manny Pacquiao, the record-holder, was a long-awaited contest that blew all records away.
 But the sport has only hit more than 1.5 million buys on four occasions in the last fifteen years.

-UFC did with both their significant efforts in 2016 but hasn’t been able to capitalize.
+UFC did with their significant efforts in 2016 but hasn’t been able to capitalize.

 Conor McGregor versus Nate Diaz I and II scored 1.6 million buys when airing in March and August of 2016, respectively, topped only by Mayweather versus Canelo Alvarez (2.2m) in 2013 and Mayweather v Oscar De La Hoya (2.4m) in 2007 (MayPac apart).